 Equating great support to the size of a club can be misleading.
 While Leeds and Newcastle have been well-supported through tough times, it’s still a relatively small scale compared to the number of fans the biggest clubs have worldwide.

-Even at venues like Elland Road, we’re dealing with tens of thousands rather than tens of millions for teams like Manchester United and Real Madrid.
+Even at venues like Elland Road, we’re dealing with tens of thousands rather than tens of millions for teams like Manchester United, Liverpool, and Real Madrid.

 Support is linked to past and current success (for the most part, anyway).
-Differentiating the two things when looking at how big a club is can be a murky issue.
+It can be difficult differentiating the two things when evaluating the size of a club.

 While location influences it too, winning trophies always attracts more supporters.